rodeoflagellum/rodeoflagellum.github.io/_drafts/meta.md

 useful Reddit comments;
 best of reddit subreddits;

+Have dream content images be AI generated art

 Look at LessWrong tags to illustrate a better pictures of your posts https://www.lesswrong.com/tags/all

 untill you read and observe, you have no idea what's going on

 Think of KEY questions for each tag